tendermint/tendermint/docs/app-dev/abci-spec.md

   - `Time (google.protobuf.Timestamp)`: Time of the block.
 It is the proposer's local time when block was created.
   - `NumTxs (int32)`: Number of transactions in the block
-  - `TotalTxs (int64)`: Total number of transactions in the blockchain until now
   - `LastBlockID (BlockID)`: Hash of the previous (parent) block
   - `LastCommitHash ([]byte)`: Hash of the previous block's commit
   - `ValidatorsHash ([]byte)`: Hash of the validator set for this block